 How do I apply?

-Alternatively if you prefer to apply via the telephone you can call the Scottish Social Security Agency for free on 0800 182 2222 to make a claim.
+Alternatively, if you prefer to apply over the phone, you can call Social Security Scotland for free on 0800 182 2222 to make a claim.

 Any age limits?

 You can apply if are eligible regardless of your age.

 Is it National Insurance based?

 Is it means-tested?